thiswillbeyourgithub/karakeep_python_api/community_scripts/omnivore2karakeep-archived/README.md

 python omnivore2karakeep-archived.py --omnivore-export-dir /path/to/your/omnivore_export_directory
 ```

-You might need to set up environment variables for the Karakeep API client or pass them as arguments if the script supports it (e.g., `KARAKEEP_PYTHON_API_BASE_URL` and `KARAKEEP_PYTHON_API_KEY`).
+You might need to set up environment variables for the Karakeep API client or pass them as arguments if the script supports it (e.g., `KARAKEEP_PYTHON_API_ENDPOINT` and `KARAKEEP_PYTHON_API_KEY`).
 Refer to the script's help or the `karakeep-python-api` documentation for more details on authentication.

 The script will:
 1. Scan the specified Omnivore export directory for `metadata_*_to_*.json` files.